Saturday, November 9th | 8.00a-6.30p

 What is genderevolution?

 genderevolution 2019 will feature lectures, workshops, and panels offered by local community members and professionals.
 Attendees are invited to educate themselves on a variety of topics including healthy self-image development, gender fluidity, the interplay of gender identity & sexual orientation, meditation techniques, legal aid, mental & physical health, transgender history and much more.
 Come meet other gender variant folks, their parents, partners, families, friends and the professionals who serve them.

-Links to Registration, Scholarships, Tabling, and Presenting
+Links to Registration, Scholarships, Schedule, and More

 Our Keynote Speakers

 Intersex activist, visual artist, and public health researcher.

 Sean Saifa Wall is an intersex activist, visual artist, and public health researcher.
 Born and raised in the Bronx, he attended Williams College and after a short stint in New York City, moved to the San Francisco Bay Area where he lived for nine years.
 He now lives in Atlanta, Georgia with his dog, Justice.
 He is the former board president of InterACT, a legal advocacy organization protecting the human rights of intersex young adults and is a co-founder of the Intersex Justice Project (IJP), a project whose mission is to #endintersexsurgery.

 Saifa's story has been featured in Gender Outlaws: The Next Generation, Trans Bodies, Trans Selves, Narrative Inquiry in Bioethics journal, the Washington Blade, The Guardian, and The Remedy: Queer and Trans Voices on Health and Healthcare.
 He is a TEDx speaker and has been a guest on Huffington Post Live, ABC News Nightline and Afropunk: Solutions Sessions.
 Recently, IJP was highlighted in the Google/Stink Films documentary, Stonewall Forever.